-Using the vlan <vlan-id> command under Global Mode can enter the corresponding VLAN Mode.
-Under VLAN Mode the user can configure all member ports of the corresponding VLAN.
+Use the vlan <vlan-id> command in Global Mode to enter the corresponding VLAN Mode.
+In VLAN Mode the user can configure all member ports of the corresponding VLAN.
 Run the exit command to exit the VLAN Mode to Global Mode.